 What research is underway?

 There is a significant body of work underway dealing with climate risks and primary industries.
 A stocktake of activity in 2011-12 identified 589 projects with a life-of-project value of $549 million.
-Of these, the CCRSPI partners supported 483 projects with a life-of-project value of around $491 million.
+Of these, the CRSPI partners supported 483 projects with a life-of-project value of around $491 million.

 Close to 60 per cent was directed towards production systems based on the best available climate information.
 This area of research is focused on adapting to climate change, for example, managing climate variability, improving climate projections and adapting to biophysical impacts.